Last updated:

 Major medical organizations including the AMA begin recommending BMI as one tool among many, acknowledging its limitations regarding body composition, ethnicity, and muscle mass.

-Athletes with high muscle mass may have a high BMI but very low body fat percentage, incorrectly suggesting obesity.
+Athletes with high muscle mass may score a high BMI yet carry minimal body fat, producing a false obesity reading.

 Abdominal obesity (apple shape) carries higher risk than peripheral fat.
 BMI gives no information about where fat is stored.